sagedemage/rabbitmqphp/docs/database_replication.md

 sudo ufw allow from replica_server_ip_address to any port 3306 sudo ufw allow from replica_server_ip_address to any port 22
 ```

+### Note for IP Address
+Use the Adapter IP address for the source and replica VMs.
+The Adapter IP address should start with 192.

 ## Step 2 — Configuring the Source Database